AlexanderDesmond/OCR/README.md

 ## Optical Character Recognition

-Reads characters from an image and outputs the resulting text as a PDF.
+Reads characters from an image, then transforms the image into a PDF so the characters are selectable.

 **Language:** JavaScript
 <br />